NicoHood/HoodLoader2/Readme.md

 The 16u2 will reset, enter BootLoader mode, reprogram and start the sketch.
 If it doesn't enter bootloader mode which might happen (also when using no USB-Core) you have to manually have to enter bootloader mode as described above.

-Have a look at the examples in the HID Project. **Keep in mind that the Leds have inverted logic.
+Have a look at the examples in the HID Project and check out the [pinout](https://github.com/NicoHood/HoodLoader2#arduino-unomega-16u2-pinout) below.
+**Keep in mind that the Leds have inverted logic.
 Writing LOW means turn them on.**

 #### Deactivating USB-Core